datamindedacademy/github-cicd/content/exercise_1/README.md

-# GitHub Actions: Hello World
+# Github Actions - Hello World

 This exercise introduces you to GitHub Actions, a powerful tool to automate, customize, and execute your software development workflows right in your repository.